denniskem6/the_blog_project/README.md

 this is a project that lets users post there blogs together with ideas they have.
 Its more like a social media plattform

-create bootstrap folder for the css to link to create a post_image folder and profile_uploads folder for the post images to be stored to and profile umages to be stord to respectively
+create bootstrap folder for the css to link to create a post_image folder and profile_uploads folder for the post images to be stored to and profile images to be stord to respectively you can download an avatar image to be used incase of an empty profile picture and save it as avatar in the profile_uploads folder